A tensor decomposition algorithm for large ODEs with conservation laws: Tensor product representations and methods

-The time-dependent version of the AMEn algorithm agglomerates both the residual-based enrichment \eqref{eq:enrich_z} and the augmentation \eqref{eq:X_enrich_C} by the constraint vectors related to the linear system invariants.
-Besides, the second norm correction \eqref{eq:2norm-rescale} takes place in the last step.
+The time-dependent version of the AMEn algorithm combined two enrichments of the solution: by the residual \eqref{eq:enrich} and by the co-kernel vectors \eqref{eq:X_enrich_C}.
+Assume the latter to be given in a compatible TT format,

-We are given the $(d+1)$-dimensional system \eqref{eq:xt-system}, and apply the AMEn algorithm for it.
-In the $k$-th step, we are solving the local system \eqref{eq:local} and obtain $\u^{(k)}$.
-To treat it as the ``first'' block and associate the residual and the enrichment \eqref{eq:enrich_z}, we consider the \emph{$k$-th reduced} system